Valois Tapestries: Design and construction

 Water Festival at Bayonne.
 Antoine Caron's designs lack the foreground figures of the finished tapestries.

 The tapestries are based on six (possibly eight) designs drawn by the artist Antoine Caron during the reign of King Charles IX of France (1560–1574).
 These were modified by a second artist, who reveals a strong personality of their own, to include groups of full-length figures in the foreground.
 Historian Frances Yates believed that this second artist was the influential Lucas de Heere, this claim holds grounds and is backed by solid evidence but is nevertheless highly contested and debated among historians.

 This tapestry depicts festivities at the meeting of the Valois and Habsburg courts at Bayonne in 1565; the harpooned whale spouted red wine.

 Composition

-The eight tapestries can be easily separated into several distinct sections.
-First the original sketches made by Antoine Caron make up the chaotic backgrounds of each piece.
-These portions of the tapestries served as the foundations of what was to be created.
-Laid on top of this chaotic background sit the almost detached portraits later added to the works by the second artist.
-These serve to further the narrative of the tapestry cycle and further the image of the immediate royal circle.
-Lastly, we have the immensely detailed borders to each tapestry.
-These were likely designed entirely by a third artist, employed by the workshop producing the tapestries.
-The borders of these pieces are extremely understudied, but nonetheless key to determining where and by whom these tapestries were created.
+The eight tapestries can be distinctly divided into several sections.
+Initially, the original sketches by Antoine Caron form the chaotic backgrounds of each piece, acting as the foundational layers for the creations.
+Over this chaotic backdrop, nearly separate portraits were later added by a second artist, enhancing the narrative of the tapestry cycle and the imagery of the immediate royal circle.
+Finally, each tapestry features incredibly detailed borders, likely crafted entirely by a third artist employed by the producing workshop.
+Although the borders have been largely understudied, they remain crucial for identifying the origins and creators of these tapestries.